On On_p: Addition and Multiplication in

 \subsection{When $\phi$ is not algebraically closed}

 Assume first that the field $\phi$ is not algebraically closed.
+Let $\phi[x]$ be the ring of polynomials with coefficients in $\phi$.
 Let $n$ be the smallest positive integer where not all polynomials in $\phi[x]$ of degree $n$ have roots in $\phi$.
-Let $h(x)\in\phi[x]$ be the "lexicographically earliest" polynomial where $g(x)=x^n-h(x)$ has no root in $\phi$.
-In determining which polynomial is lexicographically earliest, we take the coefficients of the largest power of $x$ first.
+Let $h(x)\in\phi[x]$ be the ``lexicographically earliest'' polynomial such that $g(x)=x^n-h(x)$ has no root in $\phi$.
+In determining which polynomial is lexicographically earliest, we consider the coefficients of the largest power of $x$ first.
 (For example, $5x^3+2x^2+9x+17$ is lexicographically earlier than $5x^3+3x^2+1$.)
-Note that $g(x)$ is then irreducible over $\phi$.
+Note that $g(x)$ is then irreducible over $\phi$; if $g(x)$ were the product of two polynomials in $\phi[x]$ of degree less than $n$, then each of those polynomials would have a root in $\phi$, contradicting the fact that $g(x)$ has no root in $\phi$.

 We then define the next field to be $\widetilde{\phi}=[\phi^n]$.
 The definitions of addition and multiplication on $\widetilde{\phi}$ will be chosen so that $\widetilde{\phi}$ is the extension of the field $\phi$ by a root of $g(x)$; the ordinal $\phi$ itself will serve as a root of $g(x)$.